 Shiva escaped through a tunnel from Tilak Sindur and finally reached remote cave – Jata Shankar.
 While running through the cave he lost his hair.

 Shrine and tourism

-Cave itself is hidden in deep ravine.
-Enormous, seemingly loose rocks are perched in ravine above the heads of visitors.
+Cave itself is hidden in a deep ravine.
+Enormous, seemingly loose rocks are perched in a ravine above the heads of visitors.

 Dripstone formations inside the cave helped to create the legend.
-At the ceiling there is a formation which resembles a group of snakes – it is considered to represent hair of Shiva but also – a hundred headed divine snake Sheshnag.
+At the ceiling there is a formation which resembles a group of snakes – it is considered to represent the hair of Shiva but also – a hundred-headed divine snake Sheshnag.